Ada-Developers-Academy/independent-ai-topics/03-debugging-w-chatgpt/debugging-w-chatgpt.md

 #### Investigation

-When we’re debugging the problem may not always be obvious, so we may have to do some searches about errors, set breakpoints, or add print statements to better understand what kinds of inputs are giving us an issue and how.
-If our initial searches don’t come up with clear answers, we can ask ChatGPT questions about the error messages or the behavior we are seeing to get a better idea of what is causing the problem and where it may stem from.
+When we’re debugging the problem may not always be obvious, so we may have to do some searches about errors, set breakpoints, or add print statements to better understand what kinds of inputs are giving us an issue and why.
+If our initial searches don’t come up with clear answers, we can ask ChatGPT questions about the error messages or the behavior we are seeing to get a better idea of what is causing the problem.

 ### Why is it Happening?